 DSOL Library: Information & Services

-Audiovisual materials are located in a jukebox next to the self-checkout station near the receptionist’s desk on the first floor.
-Patrons retrieve the jewel-case of the audiovisual material from the library shelves and the material from the jukebox is dispensed.
+Audiovisual materials are located in the first floor library in locked DVD cases.
+The self-checkout machine in the lobby unlocks the case after a patron has checked it out.
 Audiovisual materials circulate for five days with the option of one-time renewal if not requested by another patron.

 Law Reviews and Journals